williamouyang/okta.github.io/_source/docs/api/resources/groups.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /groups</span>

-Adds a new Okta group to your organization.
+Adds a new group with `OKTA_GROUP` type to your organization.

-> Only Okta groups can be added.
-Application import operations are responsible for syncing non-Okta groups such as Active Directory groups.
+> Application import operations are responsible for syncing groups with `APP_GROUP` type such as Active Directory groups.<br>
+> See [Importing and Using Groups in Okta](https://support.okta.com/help/articles/Knowledge_Article/92113353-Importing-and-Using-Groups-in-Okta) for more information.

 ##### Request Parameters
 {:.api .api-request .api-request-params}